shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 ## Evaluation

 We can now evaluate the algorithm on some examples.
 For this post, we'll go over how it operates on the Rosenbrock function.
-It's application on some actual robotic systems will be covered in another post.
+Its application on some actual robotic systems will be covered in another post.

 The Rosenbrock function is a non-convex function that is a nice test bed to test the performance of non-convex optimization methods.
 It isn't difficult to solve for but helps us get a good understanding of what the algorithm is doing under the hood.
 It also helps with easier debugging when implementing such algorithms.